JadeCreativeL/8-Week-SQL-Challenge-/Danny's Dinner/README.md

 <img src="https://github.com/JadeCreativeL/image-/blob/main/relate table.png" width="700" height="500">

 ### Question and Answer
+I used Microsoft SQL Server to answer the questions below.
+If you want to find the code, they are in APPENDIX below

 #### 1. What is the total amount each customer spent at the restaurant?

+#### Answer:

 #### 2. How many days has each customer visited the restaurant?

 #### 3. What was the first item from the menu purchased by each customer?